Set & Costume Designer

 Composer and Sound Designer: Philip Stewart

-‘Visually it’s a full blooded spectacle with a lavish set and a smashing array of costumes (both by Katy Davenport)’
+‘Visually it’s a full blooded spectacle with a lavish set and a smashing array of costumes (both by Katie Davenport)’

 ★★★★ The Irish Mail on Sunday